tedneward/Azgaarnoth/Classes/Cleric/Air.md

 Free-willed and adventurous, these Clerics worship the deities of the Air, always letting the ever-flowing winds guide them in their lives.

 ## Bonus Cantrip
-When you choose this domain at 1st level, you gain the Gust cantrip if you don't already know it.
+When you choose this domain at 1st level, you gain the [gust](../../Magic/Spells/gust.md) cantrip if you don't already know it.
 This cantrip counts as a cleric cantrip for you, but it doesn't count against the number of cleric cantrips you know.

 ## Domain Spells
 You gain domain spells at the cleric levels listed in the Air Domain Spells table.
 See the Divine Domain class feature for how domain spells work.